 At Beardsley, Jensen & Lee, PLLC, we understand the physical, emotional, and financial toll that serious injuries can take on the whole family.
 If you were hurt because someone failed to act with reasonable care, we’ll help you pursue the compensation needed to put your life back together.

 Our strategic team has recovered more than $15 million in successful settlements and trial verdicts.
-Call (605) 250-1242 or fill out our Contact Form to schedule a free consultation with a personal injury lawyer in Rapid City.
+Call (605) 777-7466 or fill out our contact form to schedule a free consultation with a personal injury lawyer in Rapid City.